Shivam2501/Sentiment_Classifier/README.md

 # Sentiment_Classifier

-The dataset is comprised of train and test files with phrases from the Rotten Tomatoes dataset.
+Datasets used:
+    1) Pang and Lee movie review dataset:  Introduced in Pang/Lee ACL 2005

+    2) Phrases derived from the Stanford parser : Sentiment Treebank